Foreign relations of South Africa during apartheid: Lusaka Manifesto

 The Organisation for African Unity (OAU) was created in 1963.
 Its primary objectives were to eradicate colonialism and improve social, political and economic situations in Africa.
 It censured apartheid and demanded sanctions against South Africa.
 African states swore to aid the freedom movements in their fights against apartheid.
-In April 1969, fourteen autonomous nations from Central and East Africa gathered in Lusaka, Zambia, to argue about various African matters.
+In April 1969, fourteen Central and East African nations gathered in Lusaka, Zambia, to discuss various matters affecting the continent.
 The assembly formulated the 'Lusaka Manifesto', which was signed on 13 April by all of the countries in attendance, except for Malawi.
 This manifesto was later taken on by both the OAU and the United Nations.

 The Lusaka Manifesto summarised the political situations of self-governing African countries, snubbing racism and inequity, and calling for black majority rule in all African nations.
 It did not rebuff South Africa entirely, though, adopting an appeasing manner towards the apartheid government, and even recognising its autonomy.
 Although African principals desired the emancipation of black South Africans, they trusted in their abilities to attain this in peaceable ways, intercession instead of militancy.
 The manifesto's signatories did not want to engage in a military war by supporting the liberation pugilists, because, for one thing, they could ill afford it and, for another, they dreaded retaliation.